How Long Does Heroin Stay in Your System?

 If you are looking for more information on how long heroin stays in your system because you are hoping to pass a mandatory drug test, consider exploring the many heroin addiction treatment options that are available to you.

+Treatment may be provided in an inpatient setting where you live at a facility, or an outpatient setting where you live at home and attend treatment during the day.
 Regardless of the treatment type you choose, treatment will typically involve a period of detox (when the body is allowed to rid itself of all substances) followed by a combination of family, group, or individual therapy.
-Many centers will provide medication assistance to help facilitate the stages of heroin withdrawal and recovery.
+Many centers will provide medication assistance to help facilitate the stages of withdrawal and recovery.

 Most insurance plans cover at least part of, if not all, heroin addiction treatment.
 You can call the number on the back of your insurance card or check your insurance coverage online by filling out the form below.

-American Addiction Centers (AAC) is a leading provider of inpatient and outpatient rehab treatment services.
-AAC is committed to supporting those struggling with addiction on their journey to recovery.
-If you are looking for information on heroin addiction treatment, you can contact us at to learn more.
+American Addiction Centers (AAC) is a leading provider of addiction treatment services and is committed to supporting those struggling with addiction on their journey to recovery.
+If you are looking for information on treatment, you can contact us at or get a text to learn more.